jkim057/fightgame-front/README.md

 1. New issue, grid is not holding bosses properly ✅
 1. Display, want to have status bar next to fighter/boss image ✅
 1. add item heal functionality? ✅
+1. prevent attack or heal if fighterHp hits 0, prevent heal when HP is max

 1. Replace image placeholders with actual image
 1. add hitrate/chance to calculator